infrabel/gnap-map/README.md

 The example is a basic GNaP application, which you can run using **`grunt serve`** from the example folder.
 By default it runs on port 9002.

 The example also includes a tiny REST API service, which you can run using **`node server`**.
 By default it runs on port 9003.
 It uses test data from the test_data folder.

+Before publishing (and preferably, also before pushing), do not forget to run `grunt dist` to generate up-to-date script files in the dist folder.

 ## License